Public health system in India: Overcrowding of clinics

 Clinics are overcrowded and understaffed without enough beds to support their patients.
 Statistics show that the number of health professionals in India is less than the average number for other developing nations.
 In rural Bihar the number of doctors is 0.3 for every 10,000 individuals.
 Urban hospitals have twice the number of beds than rural hospitals do but the number is still insufficient to provide for the large number of patients that visit.
 Sometimes patients are referred from rural areas to larger hospitals, increasing the overcrowding in urban cities.

 Overcrowding also increases the likelihood of diseases spreading, particularly in urban, crowded areas of cities.
 Improper sanitation and waste disposal, even within clinics, can lead to an increased incidence of infectious diseases.

 Poor cooperation between public and private spheres

 5% of visits to health practitioners are in private clinics or hospitals, many of which are paid for out of pocket.
 Money is spent on improving private services instead of on funding the public sector.
-Governmental failure to initiate and foster effective partnerships between the public and private healthcare spheres results in financial contracts that aren't negotiated to help the common man.
-These contracts would allow the private sector to finance projects to improve knowledge and facilities in the public sphere.
+Lack of effective public-private healthcare partnerships often leads to financial agreements that do not prioritize equitable access for all citizens.These contracts would allow the private sector to finance projects to improve knowledge and facilities in the public sphere.